mishrasur7/blog-list-app/README.md

 2.  **Install dependencies in the project**

-    Open two terminal windows in your favorite editor for example Visual Studio Code and navigate into your project's directory and start it up.
+    Open two terminal windows in your favorite editor for example Visual Studio Code and navigate into your project's directory and install dependencies.

 ```shell
 cd client